ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The following steps must be perform to prove an identity is associated with a peer URI:

-  * the current date (within the "contactProof") must be beyond the creation date (a small window is allowed for small clock variations)
+  * the current date time-stamp (within the "contactProof") must be beyond the creation date (a small window is allowed for small clock variations)
-  * the current date (within the "contactProof") must not be beyond the expiry date
+  * the current date time-stamp (within the "contactProof") must not be beyond the expiry date
   * peer URI (within the "contactProof") must match the peer URI being associated
   * the signature on the "contactProof" must be signed by the public key from the public peer file associated with the peer URI
   * the signature on the "identityProof" must be signed by the domain from the identity URI being validated and the referenced certificate obtained and checked from performing a "Certificated Get" on the domain; alternatively if the identity URI is of a legacy type, an identity lookup must be performed on the identity and provider of the identity returned by by the lookup must match the domain referenced in the signature